 Standards of successful academic achievement will be expected of each student enrolled in Pembroke Community Consolidated School District.
-In order for our students to attain successful academic standards several practices have been implemented.
+For our students to attain successful academic standards several practices have been implemented.

 Students must maintain a "C" average or above in core subjects to participate in any extracurricular activities.